Are you looking to keep your bearded dragon happy and stimulated?

 But, when you go outside to do this, make sure you keep the bearded dragon on a leash in a sectioned-off area.

 Warning: Make sure there are no pesticides on the lawn or wherever you’re letting the dragon out.

 #7 Explore A Space

 In general, exploring new spaces is fun for beardies.

 They are relatively curious reptiles.

-Make sure this space doesn’t have any other animals (like other dogs or cats).
+Make sure this space doesn’t have any other animals if they aren’t already accustomed to oneanother.

 Also, keep it clear from anything the beardy may accidentally eat.